gamblor21/Laughing_Skull/README.md

-# Light Sensitive Laughing Skull
+# Light Triggered Laughing Skull
 ![Laughing Skull](/hallowing.png)

 Create a fun prank for Halloween or any time of the year.
 Hide the project somewhere dark and wait.
 When someone opens a door or shines a light on the project wakes up displaying an animated laughing skull and playing evil laughter.
 These last until it gets dark again (or they find the battery)